ARTICLES OF PRACTICE (CHURCH POLITY)

 The offices of the church shall consist of three boards—elders, deacons, and trustees—as well as a pastor, a clerk, and a treasurer.

-Section 1: The pastor, elders, and deacons shall be elected at any time and in any manner as the church may direct.
+Section 1: Pastor—The pastor shall be elected at any time and in any manner as the church may direct.

-Section 3: The deacon board shall be three members of the church, each of whom shall serve for three years.
-They shall be elected to partially overlapping terms, so that one deacon shall be elected each year at the last quarterly meeting.
-Vacancies occurring by death or otherwise shall be filled at the first quarterly meeting or at such time as the church may direct.
+Section 3: Deacon Board— Based on the need of the church and the availability of qualified members, the deacon board shall be three or more members of the church, each of whom shall be elected to three year terms.
+They shall be elected at the last regular meeting of the year to partially overlapping terms to ensure that all members are not elected in the same year.
+Vacancies occurring by death or otherwise may be filled at any regular meeting or special meeting called for the purpose.

-Section 4: The trustee board shall be five members of the church, each of whom shall serve for five years.
-They shall be elected to partially overlapping terms, so that one trustee shall be elected each year at the last quarterly meeting.
-Vacancies occurring by death or otherwise shall be filled at the first quarterly meeting or at such time as the church may direct.
+Section 4: Trustee Board—The trustee board shall be five members of the church, each of whom shall serve for five years.
+They shall be elected to partially overlapping terms, so that one trustee shall be elected each year at the last regular meeting of the year.
+Vacancies occurring by death or otherwise may be filled at any regular meeting or special meeting called for the purpose.

-Section 5: The other officers shall be elected by the church at the fourth quarterly meeting or at such time and manner as the church may direct, and shall hold office for one year or until their successors are elected.
+Section 5: Other Officers—The other officers shall be elected by the church at the last regular meeting of the year or at such time and manner as the church may direct, and shall hold office for one year or until their successors are elected.

-Section 6: Unless otherwise ordered by the church, all elections shall be by ballot, and a majority of the members present at the meeting shall be necessary to make a choice.
+Section 6: Ballot Vote—Unless otherwise ordered by the church, all elections shall be by ballot, and a majority of the members present at the meeting shall be necessary to make a choice.

-Section 7: Any officer may be dismissed for impropriety at any time and in any manner as the church may direct.
+Section 7: Dismissal—Any officer may be dismissed for impropriety at any time and in any manner as the church may direct.

-Section 1: Pastor—The pastor, by the election of the church, sustains a relation to it indicated by such New Testament titles as Preacher, Teacher, Minister, and Shepherd; and it shall be his duty to have general supervision over the spiritual interests of the church, including serving as an ex officio member on boards and committees.
+Section 1: Pastor—The pastor, by the election of the church, sustains a relation to it indicated by such New Testament titles as Preacher, Teacher, Minister, and Shepherd; and it shall be his duty to have general supervision over the spiritual interests of the church, including serving as an ex officio member of the elder and deacon boards and other boards or committees as the church shall specify and direct.
 As a spiritual leader, he shall also be at the service of the greater community, as he is able.

-Section 4: Trustees—The trustees shall hold in trust all property belonging to the church, transact its legal business subject to the direction of the church, and its financial business when so instructed by the church.
-They shall organize by electing their own chairman and secretary whose duties shall be the same as those of such offices in similar bodies.
-The chairman of this board shall also preside at all business meetings of the church.
+Section 4: Trustees—The trustees shall hold in trust all property belonging to the church, transact its legal business subject to the direction of the church, and transact its financial business when so instructed by the church.
+They shall organize by electing their own chairman.
+The chairman of this board or the chairman’s designee shall also preside at all business meetings of the church.

-Section 5: Clerk—The duties of the clerk shall be the same as those of such officers in similar bodies and shall include the responsibility for acting as custodian of the church records.
+Section 5: Clerk—The duties of the clerk, who may also be called the secretary, shall be the same as those of such officers in similar bodies and shall include the responsibility for acting as custodian of the church records.

 Section 6: Treasurer—The treasurer shall be the custodian of the church funds and shall pay them only by order of the church.
 The treasurer shall have authority to pay emergency repair bills and regular monthly bills without special order of the church.
 The treasurer shall also administer the Benevolence Fund and shall pay such monies only at the direction of the elder and deacon boards.